cosmos/cosmos-sdk/x/gov/spec/02_state.md

 add context to the proposal.
 The `metadata` field allows custom use for networks, however, it is expected that the field contain a URL or some form of CID using a system such as [IPFS](https://docs.ipfs.io/concepts/content-addressing/).
-To support the case of interoperability across networks, the SDK recommends that the `metadata` resolves into the following `JSON` template:
+To support the case of interoperability across networks, the SDK recommends that the `metadata` represents the following `JSON` template:

 ```json